FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 -   RFK : $22%$ ($22$ seats)

 In a parliamentary democracy, KH narrowly wins the election.
-However (and this is a big caveat), every time a decision is needed to be made, any one party would need to form an "alliance" with some or all of the other parties to reach the $50%$ mark.
+However, (and this is a big caveat), every time a decision is needed to be made, any one party would need to form an "alliance" with some or all of the other parties to reach the $50%$ mark.
 This means that a significant number of independents need to be swayed in order to pass a law (by either side).
 By the same token, DJT's influence is not insignificant as they need to sway just $4$ more (than KH) independents to pass laws they want.
 This system comes with a clear message to the voting population's strategy, you can (and should, if you want to) vote for a party that is smaller than the other two and their voice will be heard at every vote.
 This system also comes with a clear disadvantage, you need to appeal to independents at every voting instance.
 This is particularly worse when you consider a situation like this,

 -   KH : $49%$ ($49$ seats)

 -   DJT : $48%$ ($48$ seats)

--   RFK : $3%$ ($22$ seats)
+-   RFK : $3%$ ($3$ seats)

-In situations like this, RFK can hold up legislation that almost $49\%$ of the country wants.
+In situations like this, RFK can hold up legislation that almost $49%$ of the country wants.
 Bear in mind, that bills in any democracy do not work in isolation, so RFK can hold up a super important bill (Free Childcare) that *even* their $3%$ want in exchange for a bill that **only** their $3%$ want (Bitcoin deregulation).
 There are two other future implications that are essential to understanding the Parliamentary system.

 -   The first, is that representative democracies encourage a proliferation of independent parties.
 They do this to the extent that the word independent party loses all meaning, and there are just a large number of parties that cater to ever more niche demographics that can sometimes seem hilariously contradictory (Pro Environment, Pro Socialism) and (Anti Environment, Pro Socialism).